DB-Engineering/Google-Onboarding-Tool-19/README.md

 	5. A representations class set for converting the loadsheet into ontology-usable objects

 ### Requirements
-For complete functionality the tool requires python 3.11 and higher.
+For complete functionality the tool requires python 3.11 or 3.12.

 ### Setup
 From your command prompt (or euivalent console) run the progam (note that `python` is used here, but your local machine may use `py`, `py3`, or `python3`).